-A new test, injection of a small amount of gadolinium contrast into the lumbar spinal fluid followed by MRI is very promising (Jinkins et al, 2002).
+A new test, injection of a small amount of gadolinium contrast into the lumbar spinal fluid followed by MRI is very promising but rarely done (Jinkins et al, 2002).
 Gadolinium is not as toxic as is CT contrast dye, and also while CT contrast could be confused with bony structures, gadolinium is not easily confused with other body parts.
-Of course, MRI can scan the entire neuroaxis if the site of leak is unclear.
-In our practice in Chicago, we obtain this test using a facility in Morton Grove Illinois (a suburb of Chicago).
-MRI is sometimes repeated at 1 and 2 days post injection, looking for intermittent leaks.
+Of course, MRI can scan the entire neuroaxis if the site of leak is unclear (but at great expense).

 In the past it was thought that CSF could be distinguished from other fluids by it's glucose content.
 Testing of the fluid dripping from the nose for glucose is no longer thought to be useful.
 Testing for beta-transferrin may help determine if it is CSF or something else.
-We not difficult to implement, have not had much success with this method.
+While not difficult to implement, have not had much success with this method.
 Others report success and also that patients can be sent home with a test-tube to collect drainage.

 A surer method to detect CSF leak than collecting drainage is to inject radioactive label or a fluorescent dye into the spinal fluid and test for the label or dye in the fluid.
 Nasal pledgets can be left in the nose for extended periods, enabling detection of intermittent rhinorhea.
 0.5 ml of 5% fluorescein diluted in 9.5 cc of CSF is used (according to Hilinski et al, 2001).
 Smaller amounts are used in children.
 (Lue and Manolidis 2004).
 It is useful to use control pledgets under the upper lip for comparison. the test is analyzed under ultraviolet light.
 No complications were reported by Montgomery in more than 200 injections of fluorescein.
 Seth et al (2010) used this technique during surgery.
-However some authors have reported seizures from fluorscein can occur.
+However some authors have reported seizures from fluorescein can occur.
 For this reason, this method is not recommended.

 Although logically, hearing in persons with CSF leaks should improve in the supine position, as pressure goes up in the cranial compartment, this has been little studied.
 One would also think that tests that correlate with hearing, such as OAEs, could be postural too.
 This has been reported to occur in such patients (e.g. Miyazaki et al, 1997.
 Unfortunately, a confounding problem with both postural hearing and OAE testing, is that middle ear pressure may change with posture.

 Treatment of CSF leak may include bed rest, hydration and steroids.
 Abdominal binders may be helpful.
 (Scheviak, 2008).
 Epidural blood patch as well as injection of fibrin glue is used in patients with spinal leaks who fail noninvasive measures.
-Blood patches are generally thought to be safe but occasional reports of increased CSF pressure and persistent epdurual fluid collections have been reported.
-Surgical repair is used in patients with leaks in the skull, and in the Trephine syndrome.
+Blood patches are generally thought to be safe but occasional reports of increased CSF pressure and persistent epidural fluid collections have been reported.

 The overwhelming majority of patients have a spinal level leak, although they are generally higher than the lumbar level (Mokri, 1997).
 Surgical repair may be performed in patients that fail blood patch if the site of the leak has been identified.